Sandysmile/Capstone/README.md

 ![image](https://github.com/Sandysmile/Capstone/assets/20648423/4c48f9af-b92c-4a2e-94f1-25e3393aeaf8)

-## Business Understanding
+## 1. Business Understanding

-### Business Context, Goals, and Research
+### 1.1 Business Context/Objectives and ML Goals

-#### Stakeholders:
+#### 1.1.1 Stakeholders:

 - City Management: Oversees the overall operations and resource allocation for the city services.
 - 311 Operators: Handle and manage incoming service requests from citizens.

-#### Pain Points:
+#### 1.1.2 Pain Points:

 - Inefficient Resource Allocation: Current allocation of resources may not be optimized, leading to operation delays in service delivery.
 - Delayed Response Times: Slow response times to service requests, causing dissatisfaction among citizens.
 - Suboptimal Service Quality: Lack of predictive insights leading to a reactive rather than proactive approach.

-#### Value Proposition:
+#### 1.1.3 Value Proposition:

 Transform 311 operations by predicting overdue calls, enabling better prioritization of service requests and efficient resource allocation.
 This will result in improved response times and higher citizen satisfaction levels.

-#### Business Objectives and Outcomes
+#### 1.1.4 Business Objectives and Outcomes

 - Objective #1: Predict which 311 calls are most likely to be overdue.
-- Outcome #1: Prioritize high-priority cases, ensuring that the most critical issues receive timely attention.
+  Outcome #1: Prioritize high-priority cases, ensuring that the most critical issues receive timely attention.
 This leads to more effective use of city resources and improved response times.

 - Objective #2: Utilize ML-driven predictive analytics to segment calls by neighborhood characteristics.
-- Outcome #2: Ensure that complex and urgent cases are handled promptly, enhancing overall service quality and citizen satisfaction.
+  Outcome #2: Ensure that complex and urgent cases are handled promptly, enhancing overall service quality and citizen satisfaction.

-#### Aligned Machine Learning Goals
+#### 1.1.5 Aligned Machine Learning Goals

-ML Goal #1: Develop and utilize classifiers to predict the likelihood of a 311 call being overdue.
+- ML Goal #1: Develop and utilize classifiers to predict the likelihood of a 311 call being overdue.
-Alignment: By accurately predicting overdue calls, the model enables the prioritization of high-priority cases, ensuring critical issues receive timely attention.
-This aligns directly with the goal of effective resource use and improved response times.
+  Business Alignment: By accurately predicting overdue calls, the model enables the prioritization of high-priority cases, ensuring critical issues receive timely attention.

-ML Goal #2: Analyze neighborhood characteristics to segment 311 calls and identify urgent and complex cases.
+- ML Goal #2: Analyze neighborhood characteristics to segment 311 calls and identify urgent and complex cases.
-Alignment: Using neighborhood data to segment calls ensures that complex and urgent cases are promptly handled.
-This enhances service quality and citizen satisfaction, aligning with the business objective of improved service delivery.
+  Business Alignment: Using neighborhood data to segment calls ensures that complex and urgent cases are promptly handled.
+This enhances service quality and citizen satisfaction

-### Summary
-the project aims to predict Overdue Calls: Use predictive models to forecast which calls will be overdue, allowing for proactive prioritization and resource allocation.
-Segment Calls by Neighborhood Characteristics: Leverage neighborhood data to ensure complex and urgent cases are identified and addressed promptly, enhancing overall service quality and citizen satisfaction.
-This alignment ensures that the machine learning efforts directly support the business objectives, leading to more efficient and effective 311 service operations.

 ### Business Reserach for Feature Engineering